BMW Check Brake Fluid Level | Reset Brake Warning

 If you overfill your BMW brake fluid reservoir above the MAX mark, use a clean syringe to remove the excessive brake fluid.

-Reset brake fluid light
+Reset the brake fluid light.

 - Insert your key into the ignition.